-Women’s reproductive health conditions
+*Note data only relates to fully completed questionnaires ( or is it completing this section of the questionnaire)

-All participants (99 [100%]), had treated menstrual health conditions, fertility related conditions or pregnancy related conditions in the past year.
+Women’s reproductive health All participants (99 [100%]), had treated menstrual health , fertility related or pregnancy related conditions in the past year.
 Ninety-three (93.9%) had treated menstrual health issues, 87 (87.8%) fertility issues and 87 (87.8%) pregnant women.

 These acupuncturists had treated a wide range of conditions within each area of practice; Irregular periods, menopause and premenstrual syndrome were the most frequent menstrual health conditions.
-Women seeking treatment due to a medical diagnosis, general fertility health and for stress and relaxation were the most frequent fertility issues, while birth preparation, nausea & vomiting, induction, LBPGP and breech were the most frequent pregnancy related conditions (Table 2).
+Women seeking treatment due to a medical diagnosis, general fertility health and for stress and relaxation were the most frequently treated fertility issues, while birth preparation, nausea & vomiting, induction, LBPGP and breech were the most frequent pregnancy related conditions (Table 2).

 Table 2.
 Most common conditions treated in the past year